-- All cancer diseases and their precursors are registered (except basaliomas and some forms with benign or unclear/unknown behaviour and their precursors).
+- All cancer diseases and their precursors are registered (except basal cell carcinoma of the skin and some entities with benign or unclear/unknown behaviour).

-- A patient can refuse the registration.
-A patient must submit a refusal in writing to one of the cancer registries.
+- A patient can refuse registration.
+A patient must submit an objection in writing to one of the cancer registries.

 - The initial treatment modalities for all reportable cancer diseases are registered.

-- The cancer registries may not actively register information on the ground in hospitals and doctor`s surgeries/offices any more.
-Instead, we depend on the support of hospitals and doctor`s surgeries/offices.
-These facilities have the duty to send the necessary documentation to the responsible registry.
+- The cancer registries can no longer actively register information in hospitals and doctor`s practices.
+Instead, we rely on the support of these institutions .
+The latter have the duty to send the necessary documentation to the responsible registry.